 Creating a Routine

-We have learned her routines more or less now and life is much simpler because of this.
+We have learned Maggie’s routines more or less now and life is much simpler because of this.
 Like most animals, she eats, washes, sleeps and plays.
 When dusk settles she comes in the house, washes up, fluffs her feathers and settles in for a nap on the sofa, recovering, thank you very much, from her exhaustive forays of the day.

-Come later in the evening it is play time.
+Later in the evening it is play time.
 Ideally she enjoys when Gigi, our cat, is about as they can play tug and pounce or they can roll balls to each other.

 When we are ready to go to bed, Maggie is taken upstairs, has a wash and settles herself on her bed.
 She sleeps through the night (more or less) if she has been running about all day.
 If she has been inside napping during the day, she sleeps less in the nights.